Skip to main content

 B - Estimate number of concurrent Teams users

-Next, we must multiply that amount by the number of concurrent users.
+Now you know that one user may be joining an HD group video call and using up to 2Mbps, we must multiply that amount by the number of concurrent users.
 Concurrent, in this case, means how many users in your premises could be using a Teams HD group video call at the same time.

-As a collective, these 100 users on their HD group video calls could be using up to 200Mbps of bandwidth.
-In reality, that is likely lower as they will be using different resolutions depending on their screen layout and call scenario, but let's take the worst case for our model.
+For example, you have an office of 500 staff and at any one time, you estimate 100 people could be using Teams for an HD group video call.
+As a collective, these 100 users could be using up to 200Mbps of bandwidth.
+In the real world, it is likely to be lower as they will be using different resolutions depending on their screen layout and call scenario, but let's take the worst case.

 If you don’t know this figure, which you are unlikely to, you’ve got two options:

-1. Create and send out a questionnaire asking how and when your staff uses Teams.
+- Create and send out a questionnaire asking how and when your staff uses Teams.
 This would need to include time of day, frequency, duration, how many other members of staff in the building join these calls, and whether they use screen sharing during these calls.

-2. Calls and meeting reports by Nasstar provides a network level view of each media type.
+- Calls and meeting reports by Nasstar provides a network level view of each media type.
 This allows you to easily calculate the total bandwidth used and determine a maximum bandwidth allocation.
 In the report below, you can see the active users and bandwidth per hour.

 2 - Microsoft Teams network requirements